 Update: We are saddened to learn that Logan Swearingen passed away on Dec.
-12 after a two-and-a-half year fight against cancer.
-Our thoughts and prayers are with his family, who so kindly shared their personal journey with us last year.
+11, 2016 after a two-and-a-half year fight against cancer.
+Our thoughts and prayers are with his family, who so kindly shared their personal journey with us in 2015.

 Original Story: My knowledge about pediatric cancer is limited.
 I know it's scary and sad and that the kids going through it are remarkable.
 But aside from that, as a parent, my brain just couldn't go there.
 That is until recently, as I have been able to witness the amazing Swearingen family, aka Logan's Liberators, in their fight against their 4-year-old son Logan's neuroblastoma diagnosis (not to mention the cystic fibrosis he was already battling), which has taught me some big lessons in life.

 I've learned that parents of children with cancer have the hardest full-time job anyone could imagine: keeping their children alive.
 It's not something they applied for.
 They didn't submit résumés — they were handed this title without warning or qualifications, yet they do it as if they've been training for it their whole lives.

 I've learned that a little boy named Logan is challenging what I thought it meant to be strong.
 I've learned that sometimes the littlest of people leave the biggest impact.
 I've learned that some win the fight and some lose.
 I've learned that the kindness of strangers does matter.
 I've learned that it's painful to witness such a small boy facing such a hard time but that we shouldn't turn our backs on these families just because it's hard to see.